-Things to do near Osaka Castle in Osaka
+Things to do near Osaka Castle

 Osaka Castle rises over central Osaka, surrounded by wide moats and the green expanse of Osaka Castle Park in Chūō ward.
 Within a 20-minute walk of the main tower, you’ll find lawns and plum groves, riverside promenades, museums, and boat piers on the Okawa River.
 It’s an easy base for exploring nearby neighborhoods with plenty of cafés and kid-friendly stops.